Mary Drummond Corsar

 Buchanan-Smith; 8 July 1927 – 12 August 2020), was a Scottish activist and philanthropist.
 She was chairperson of the Women’s Royal Voluntary Service from 1988 to 1993 and noted for modernising the organisation.
 She is also noted for the role she played in coordinating the emergency response to the Lockerbie bombing.
-Corsar was appointed DBE in 1993.
+Corsar was appointed Dame Commander of the Order of the British Empire (DBE) in 1993.

 She was born 8 July 1927, as Mary Drummond Buchanan-Smith, daughter of the Life-Peer Lord Balerno, soldier and geneticist, who was Deputy Chairman of the Unionist Party in Scotland 1960-63.
 Her mother was the former Mary Kathleen Smith.
 She died in 1947.
 The Scottish Conservative politician, Alick Buchanan-Smith, was her brother.